Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The clients for those pooled investment vehicles are high-net-worth individuals, family offices, other private investment funds, funds of funds, investment companies, trusts, estates, U.S. and non-U.S. institutions, charitable institutions, sovereign wealth funds, foundations, endowments, municipalities and corporate pension and profit-sharing plans.

 Balyasny does not list a minimum account size to invest in its pooled investment vehicles.
 Investment is limited to accredited investors, though.
-This means all investors must have a net worth of at least $1 million (excluding the value of a primary residence) or income of at least $200,0000 each year for the past two (combined income of $300,000 for a married couple) with the expectation of the same salary for the next year.
+This means all investors must have a net worth of at least $1 million (excluding the value of a primary residence) or income of at least $200,0000 each year for the past two (combined income of $300,000 for a married couple) with the expectation of the same income for the next year.
+Qualified purchasers, investors with at least $5 million, are also eligible to invest in these funds.

 Services Offered by Balyasny Asset Management